naifmuazzam/WebsiteStatus/README.md

 ## Acknowledgments

-- Inspired by the need to quickly check website status.
+- Quickly check website status.
 - Thanks ChatGPT for assisting in creating this README.md file.